Tutorials

 At the Conference

+All tutorial organizers who will run the in-person tutorial at the conference have to register for the conference.
 Tutorials will be held in person and should not be longer than one half-day, but can vary between one or two sessions, each 90 minutes long.
 The Tutorial Chairs and Local Chairs will coordinate A/V requirements with accepted tutorial instructors.

 After the Conference